-- (1) The aggregate fees billed for audit services, including fees relating to the review of quarterly financial statements, statutory audits of the Company's subsidiaries, and securities filings. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the "Audit Fees" row. - (3) The aggregate fees billed for tax compliance, tax advice and tax planning services. - (4) Fees billed in relation to valuation services. - For the fiscal years ended December 31, 2020 and December 31, 2021, none of the Company's audit-related fees, tax fees or all other fees described in the table above made use of the de minimis exception to pre-approval provisions contained in Section 2.4 of NI 52-110. - (6) For the 2020 fees, a total of \$90,950 related to KPMG LLP and \$41,238 related to MNP LLP
+- (1) The aggregate fees billed for audit services, including fees relating to the review of quarterly financial statements, statutory audits of the Company's subsidiaries. - (2) The aggregate fees billed for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and are not disclosed in the "Audit Fees" row. - (3) The aggregate fees billed for tax compliance, tax advice and tax planning services. - (4) Fees billed in relation to valuation services. - (5) For the fiscal years ended December 31, 2021 and December 31, 2022, none of the Company's audit-related fees, tax fees or all other fees described in the table above made use of the de minimis exception to pre-approval provisions contained in Section 2.4 of NI 52-110.